Prioritise the Best Variation

-In PGV, we keep track of a lower and upper bound on the priorities of a term, \ie, while evaluating the term, when does it start communicating, and when does it finish.
-The upper bound is written on the sequent, whereas the lower bound is approximated from the typing environment.
-Typing rules for sequential constructs enforce sequentially, \eg, the typing for $\tm{\andthen{M}{N}}$ has a side condition which requires that the upper bound of $\tm{M}$ is smaller than the lower bound of $\tm{N}$, \ie, $\tm{M}$ finishes before $\tm{N}$ starts.
+Typing rules for sequential constructs enforce sequentiality, \eg, the typing for $\tm{\andthen{M}{N}}$ has a side condition which requires that the upper bound of $\tm{M}$ is smaller than the lower bound of $\tm{N}$, \ie, $\tm{M}$ finishes before $\tm{N}$ starts.
 The typing rule for $\tm{\new}$ ensures that both endpoints of a channel share the same priorities.
 Together, these two constraints guarantee deadlock freedom.

 To illustrate this, let's go back to the deadlocked program in \cref{ex:deadlock}.
 Crucially, it composes the terms below in parallel.
-While each of these terms itself is well-typed, they impose opposite conditions on the priorities, so their composition is ill-typed.
+While each of these terms itself is well typed, they impose opposite conditions on the priorities, so connecting $\ty{x}$ to $\ty{x'}$ and $\ty{y}$ to $\ty{y'}$ using \LabTirName{T-Res} is ill-typed, as there is no assignment to $\cs{o}$ and $\cs{o'}$ that can satsify both $\cs{o}<\cs{o'}$ and $\cs{o'}<\cs{o}$.
 (We omit the priorities on $\ty{\tyends}$ and $\ty{\tyendr}$.)

 Closures suspend communication, so \LabTirName{T-Lam} stores the priority bounds of the function body on the function type, and \LabTirName{T-App} restores them.
 For instance, $\tm{\lambda{x}.\send\;\pair{x}{y}}$ is assigned the type $\ty{\tylolli[\cs{o},\cs{o}]{A}{S}}$, \ie, a~function which, when applied, starts and finishes communicating at priority $\cs{o}$.